rohitmusti/Question-Answer-Engine-RH/README.md

 They are primarily divised to see how well this idea of context merging works.
 The exp_x folder contains the code to create memory efficient "production" versions of this code.
 This generally means that they are more memory efficient and have more robust data ingestion setups.

+I originally started on the exp_x work and have shifted to the other experiments for now.
+The overhead/headache of the efficiency adjustments outweighed any benefits I might be gaining from it.
+I will return to it when I have more information about what the most effective approaches are.

 ### Experiment 1